nroi/cpcache/README.md

 ## How it works

+cpcache is an HTTP server that sits between pacman and the remote mirror.
-For each incoming GET request, cpcache checks if it can serve the request from cache.
-If so, the file is sent to the client while it is being read from the local file system.
-Otherwise, the file is sent to the client while it is being downloaded from an ordinary pacman mirror.
+To serve HTTP GET requests, it either fetches the file from the local filesystem (using sendfile), or, if the file is not locally available, it establishes a connection to the remote mirror and downloads it from there.
-In either case, the client will get an immediate response, i.e., files don't need to be downloaded from the server or read from the file system entirely before a response is sent to the client.
+In this case, the file will be stored to the local filesystem and simultaneously streamed to the requesting client.
+This means the download will take just as long as it would have taken without cpcache, with the added bonus that subsequent HTTP requests for this file can henceforth be served from the local filesystem.

+cpcache is entirely transparent to pacman: Nothing that concerns pacman needs configuration changes (except for changing the mirror, of course).
+No additional latency is introduced, downloads will start immediately regardless of whether they are served from a remote mirror or the local filesystem.

-No caching is done for database files, cpcache will send a redirect response instead.
+For database files, no caching is done. cpcache will send a redirect response instead.

 ## Example use cases
 Some examples where you might find cpcache useful: